viettrung9012/clean-code-series/chapter-07.md

 }
 ```

-When returning an empty list, we can eliminate `null` check, minimize the chance of `NullPointerExceptions` and code looks cleaner.
+When **returning an empty list**, we can eliminate `null` check, minimize the chance of `NullPointerExceptions` and code looks cleaner.

 ## Don't Pass Null